What Is Bitcoin Mining?

 Learn more about what will happen after all Bitcoin have been mined.

-The difficulty level is a fluctuating metric that dictates how much energy miners need to spend in order to try and find the next block.
+• Network difficulty: The difficulty level is a fluctuating metric that dictates how much energy miners need to spend in order to find the next block.
+Network difficulty automatically adjusts approximately every 2,016 blocks (roughly every two weeks) to maintain a consistent block time of about 10 minutes.
+When more miners join the network and the total hash rate increases, the difficulty rises to ensure blocks are not mined too quickly.
 By automatically making it more difficult to mine blocks if more participants are mining, the difficulty ensures new Bitcoin blocks are found roughly every ten minutes and ensures the stability of the network.

 To mine, you will need to have a Bitcoin mining rig and source some cheap (enough) electricity.
 The best way to ensure that an individual mining rig will generate some sort of returns is by connecting it to a mining pool.